-The City Commission shall hear and decide requests for appeals and requests for variances from the strict application of this Chapter.
-Pursuant to Section 553.73(5), F.S., the City Commission shall also hear and decide requests for appeals and requests for variances from the strict application of the flood resistant construction requirements of the Florida Building Code.
+The zoning board of appeals shall hear and decide on requests for appeals and requests for variances from the strict application of this chapter.
+Pursuant to F.S. § 553.73(5), the zoning board of appeals shall hear and decide on requests for appeals and requests for variances from the strict application of the requirements of this chapter and the flood resistant construction requirements of the Florida Building Code.

 Sec.
-8-42. - Appeals.
+38-119. - Appeals.

-The City Commission shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the administration and enforcement of this Chapter.
-Any person aggrieved by the decision of the City Commission may appeal such decision to the Circuit Court of the Tenth Judicial Circuit In and For Polk County, Florida, as provided by Florida Statutes.
+The zoning board of appeals shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the floodplain administrator or the building official in the administration and enforcement of this chapter or the flood load and flood resistant construction requirements of the Florida Building Code.
+Any person aggrieved by the decision of the zoning board of appeals may appeal such decision to the circuit court, as provided by Florida Statutes.

 Sec.
-8-43. - Limitations on authority to grant variances.
+38-120. - Limitations on authority to grant variances.

-The City Commission shall base its decisions on variances on technical justifications submitted by applicants, the considerations for issuance in Section 8-47 of this Chapter, the conditions of issuance set forth in Section 8-48 of this Chapter, and the comments and recommendations of the Floodplain Administrator and the Building Official.
-The City Commission has the right to attach such conditions as it deems necessary to further the purposes and objectives of this Chapter.
+The zoning board of appeals shall base its decisions on variances on technical justifications submitted by applicants, the considerations for issuance in section 38-124 of this chapter, the conditions of issuance set forth in section 38-125 of this chapter, and the comments and recommendations of the floodplain administrator and the building official.
+The zoning board of appeals has the right to attach such conditions as it deems necessary to further the purposes and objectives of this chapter.

 Sec.
-8-44. - Restrictions in floodways.
+38-121. - Restrictions in floodways.

-A variance shall not be issued for any proposed development in a floodway if any increase in base flood elevations would result, as evidenced by the applicable analyses and certifications required in Section 8-33 of this Chapter.
+A variance shall not be issued for any proposed development in a floodway if any increase in base flood elevations would result, as evidenced by the applicable analyses and certifications required in section 38-89 of this chapter.

 Sec.
-8-45. - Historic buildings.
+38-122. - Historic buildings.

-A variance is authorized to be issued for the repair, improvement, or rehabilitation of a historic building that is determined eligible for the exception to the flood resistant construction requirements of the Florida Building Code, Existing Building, Chapter 11 Historic Buildings, upon a determination that the proposed repair, improvement, or rehabilitation will not preclude the building's continued designation as a historic building and the variance is the minimum necessary to preserve the historic character and design of the building.
+A variance is authorized to be issued for the repair, improvement, or rehabilitation of a historic building that is determined eligible for the exception to the flood resistant construction requirements of the Florida Building Code, Existing Building, Chapter 4112, Historic Buildings, upon a determination that the proposed repair, improvement, or rehabilitation will not preclude the building's continued designation as a historic building and the variance is the minimum necessary to preserve the historic character and design of the building.
 If the proposed work precludes the building's continued designation as a historic building, a variance shall not be granted and the building and any repair, improvement, and rehabilitation shall be subject to the requirements of the Florida Building Code.

 Sec.
-8-46. - Functionally dependent uses.
+38-123. - Functionally dependent uses.

-A variance is authorized to be issued for the construction or substantial improvement necessary for the conduct of a functionally dependent use, as defined in this Chapter, provided the variance meets the requirements of Section 8-44, is the minimum necessary considering the flood hazard, and all due consideration has been given to the use of methods and materials that minimize flood damage during occurrence of the base flood.
+A variance is authorized to be issued for the construction or substantial improvement necessary for the conduct of a functionally dependent use, as defined in this chapter, provided the variance meets the requirements of section 38-121 of this chapter, is the minimum necessary considering the flood hazard, and all due consideration has been given to use of methods and materials that minimize flood damage during occurrence of the base flood.

 Sec.
-8-47. - Considerations for issuance of variances.
+38-124. - Variance criteria Considerations for issuance of variances.

-In reviewing requests for variances, the City Commission shall consider all technical evaluations, all relevant factors, all other applicable provisions of the Florida Building Code, this Chapter, and the following:
+In reviewing requests for variances, the zoning board of appeals shall consider all technical evaluations, all relevant factors, all other applicable provisions of the Florida Building Code, this chapter, and the following: